 the camper.

-3. Illness or Vomiting—This includes any child who has been under a physician’s care for a period of at least 24 hours or has been to a physician/emergency room and is taking prescription medication for an illness.
+3. Illness or Vomiting—This includes any child who has been under a physician’s care for period of at least 24 hours or has been to a physician/emergency room and is taking prescription medication for an illness.

 Campers with a severe illness will need to have a physician’s release to attend camp.